 Javier Andrés Salvador is the Gastronomic Director of Grupo La Sucursal.
 La Sucursal has been recognized as the best restaurant in Spain by the Gourmets Magazine.

-Today he shares his recipe “Titaina with Marinated Anchovy, Black Garlic and Cilantro Sprouts” with us.
+He shares his recipe “Titaina with Marinated Anchovy, Black Garlic and Cilantro Sprouts” with us.

 Titaina with Marinated Anchovy, Black Garlic, and Cilantro Sprouts Recipe